-Heat map showing the mean distance of 8000 simulated particles from their start position after 100 nondimensional time units for various particle sizes and flagellar reversal rates.
+Heat map showing the mean distance of 8000 simulated particles from their start position after 100 non log{10} of the mean distance.
+Values shown are a mean of 3 repeated simulations.
+As expected, small particles dimensional time units for various particle sizes and flagellar reversal rates.
 Particles are moved by a combination of simulated Brownian motion and the flow induced by a grid of 9 cells.
-Colour indicates the log10 of the mean distance.
-Values shown are a mean of 3 repeated simulations.
-As expected, small particles travel further which is an effect of the simulated Brownian motion term.
-Particles consistently travel further when the cells are at their lactam reversal rate compared to control. the distance from the cell at which the particle trajectories become purely diffusive is comparable for one or nine cells.
+Colour indicates the travel further which is an effect of the simulated Brownian motion term.
+Particles consistently travel further when the cells are at their lactam reversal rate compared to control FIGURE 6.12.

+the distance from the cell at which the particle trajectories become purely diffusive is comparable for one or nine cells.